StefanZander/lecture_notes/swcs/html/docs/organisation.md

     Instead, we will use **BigBlueButton (BBB)** for all lectures -->

-- Dates of the lectures will be announced via Email and via the OBS Calendar
+- Dates of the lectures will be announced via Email as well as via the OBS Calendar
     - _-->_ so please make sure that your email and calendar subscription is up-to-date
 - Depends on the student's familirarity with the topic;
 - Per default only very few – but attendance is compulsory